Have you got some old furniture lying around that you are attached to but aren’t quite sure how it fits into your current decor? Worry not!

 You’ll need to start by stripping back any remaining varnish or polish on the surface of the wood, it’s recommended to do this in a well-ventilated area, outside is safest but if you are working inside make sure to put down protective sheets and open all the windows.
 The stripper is usually a cream or paste that is rubbed into the surface of the wood and then you will need to leave it between 5 to 30 minutes depending on the thickness of the existing layers.

 Start rubbing off the dissolved mix of varnish and polish, reapplying the stripper cream if necessary for areas that still need the old protective coating removed.
-Once cleared, you will need to neutralise any remaining stripper on the surface to ensure the remainder of your restoration goes to plan.
-The type of neutraliser your use will depend on the instructions given on the back of the surface stripper so make sure you get the right solution.
+Once cleared, you will need to neutralize any remaining stripper on the surface to ensure the remainder of your restoration goes to plan.
+The type of neutralizer your use will depend on the instructions given on the back of the surface stripper so make sure you get the right solution.

-Neutralise The Surface
+Neutralize The Surface

 Fixing The Flaws

 It’s at this point you might have noticed some flaws in the furniture piece, either bleached areas that have sat in the sun, holes or cracks that were previously hidden by layers of old wax and varnish and shallow dents in the surface from a lifetime of use.
 Carefully fill holes and cracks using proper wood filler and sand for a smooth finish, if you are concerned about structural integrity, you can provide extra support with additional hardware or have it inspected by a professional restorer.
-Bleached sections of wood can be restored using a colour-matched wood dye that is applied generously to the surface using a broad brush.
+Bleached sections of wood can be restored using a color-matched wood dye that is applied generously to the surface using a broad brush.
 Allow the dye to absorb into the surface of the wood and wipe any remainder away with a soft, clean cloth.
 Dents can be removed from the surface using heat but this will only work on solid wood furniture.

 Finishing The Restoration